UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Fran_Berman.md

 primarily focused on theoretical computer science.
 She has worked as a Computer Science Professor at the University of California, San Diego and Director of the San Diego Supercomputer Center.
-Berman was also the inaugural recipient of the IEEE/ACM-CS Ken Kennedy Award in 2009\.
+Berman was also the inaugural recipient of the IEEEACM-CS Ken Kennedy Award in 2009\.

 In this interview, Fran Berman reflects on both her education and career.
 Specifically, she considers how she came to be interested in